ThunderDoesDev/RGB-Role-Flasher-Bot/README.md

 ## Development

 ### Logging
-The bot uses a logger for tracking events and errors.
+The bot uses a logger for tracking events.
 Ensure the `logger.js` file is present in the project directory.

 ### Errors Handling
 The bot uses a error handling for tracking errors.
 Ensure the `errors.js` file is present in the project directory.